namu1714/Web-Browser-Engineering/README.md

 - Rendering pipeline
 - (More features added chapter by chapter)

+### Test Server (`src/server/`)

+The `server/` directory contains a local web server for testing the browser implementation with various HTML pages and scenarios.

 ### Chapter Folders

 Each `chapterXX/` directory contains solutions to exercises from that chapter, allowing you to: